Giorgio Sommer

-Sommer's catalog included images from the Vatican Museum, the National Archeological Museum at Naples, the Roman ruins at Pompeii, as well as street and architectural scenes of Naples, Florence, Rome, Capri and Sicily.
+Sommer's catalog included images from the Vatican Museums, the National Archeological Museum at Naples, the Roman ruins at Pompeii, as well as street and architectural scenes of Naples, Florence, Rome, Capri, and Sicily.
 Most notably, Sommer published his comprehensive album Dintorni di Napoli, which contained over one hundred images of everyday scenes in Naples.
 In April 1872, he documented a very large eruption of Mount Vesuvius in a series of stunning photographs.

-Sommer and Behles exhibited extensively and earned numerous honors and prizes for their work (London 1862, Paris 1867, Vienna 1873, Nuremberg 1885).
+Sommer and Behles exhibited extensively and earned numerous honors and prizes for their work (London: 1862, Paris: 1867, Vienna: 1873, Nuremberg: 1885).
 At one time, Sommer was appointed official photographer to King Victor Emmanuel II of Italy.

 Sommer was involved in every aspect of the photography business.
 He published his own images that he sold in his studios and to customers across Europe.
 In later years, he photographed custom images for book illustrations, as well as printing his own albums and postcards.
 Sommer worked in all the popular formats of his day: carte de visite, stereoview, and large albumen prints (approximately 8 × 10) which were sold individually and in bound albums.

 The partnership with Behles ended in 1874, after which each photographer continued his own business.
 In Naples, Sommer opened a total of four additional studios: at No. 4 and No. 8 Monte di Dio, No. 5 Magazzino S. Caterina, and a last at Piazza della Vittoria.

 Sommer died in Naples in 1914.